louismullie/temp-data/markdown_final/ee7cde53-3e18-ec63-f2bc-9a8e9cb2d14a.md

 Methods

-Studies were obtained from online databases PubMed and MEDLINE using keyword 'hypophosphatasia'. Results
+Studies were obtained from online databases PubMed and MEDLINE using keyword 'hypophosphatasia'.
+Results

 HPP is a rare disease characterized by low serum alkaline phosphatase along with diverse musculoskeletal symptoms that mimic different disorders.
 To date, the prevalence of HPP and its impact on adults has been unrecognized.
 There is lack of evidence from larger and long-term studies examining the adult type of this condition.